Skip to content

 What is the Prescription and Limitation (Scotland) Act 1973?

-The Prescription and Limitation (Scotland) Act 1973 sets out the rules on how long a creditor (who you owe money to) has to take certain action against you to recover a debt.
-The time limits do not apply to all types of recovery action.
-Also, the time limits are different depending on the type of debt you have.
+The Prescription and Limitation (Scotland) Act 1973 sets out the rules on how long a creditor (a person, company or government body you owe money to) has to take certain action against you to recover a debt.
+From 28 February 2025, parts of the Act were updated by the Prescription (Scotland) Act 2018.
+The new rules do not have any effect on a debt if the creditor had run out of time before this date.

 Limitation periods for debts are important, because if the creditor has run out of time, you may not have to pay the debt back.